How To Use And Configure WordPress Widgets

 Learn how to use and configure WordPress widgets on your sidebar.
 This tutorial explains the basic concepts of using Widgets to extend the functionality of your website and provides an overview of the Widgets area.

-WordPress allows you to quickly and easily add, remove, and manage content on your website’s sidebar navigation menu (or header and footer sections too, depending on what theme you have installed) using widgets.
+WordPress allows you to easily insert, remove, and rearrange various types of content from your website’s sidebar (and header and footer sections too, depending on what theme is installed on your site) using widgets.

-Once you know how to use widgets, you can easily add things to your site like:
+Once you know how to use widgets, you can easily add things to your site’s sidebar area (plus headers and footers and other areas, depending on the theme) like:

 • links to recent posts